commercelayer/commercelayer-js-sdk/README.md

 A JavaScript Library wrapper that makes it quick and easy to interact with the [Commerce Layer API](https://docs.commercelayer.io/api/).

-> A brand new Commerce Layer SDK is going to be officially released.
-It's currently in beta version.
-Feel free to [try it](https://github.com/commercelayer/commercelayer-sdk).
+> **This SDK is deprecated**.
+A brand new [Commerce Layer SDK](https://github.com/commercelayer/commercelayer-sdk) has been officially released and we strongly recommend you to use that instead.

 ### What is Commerce Layer?